How to use fermented foods to your vaginal advantage

 Water Kefir Grains

-Water kefir grains are very similar to milk kefir grains, and are available online and make a delicious fizzy drink when made with fruits.
+Water kefir grains are very similar to milk kefir grains, and are available online.
+They can be made into a delicious fizzy drink when made with fruits.

 SHARE YOUR CART